psydck/MyAutoHotKeys/README.md

     2. Go to [Youtube](https://www.youtube.com/) or [Youtube Music](https://music.youtube.com/) on your Microsoft Edge Browser.

-    3. Copy the URL link on Youtube.
+    3. Copy a URL link on Youtube.

     4. Press either
     - `Alt + A` to Download it as **Audio Only**